SwissFederalArchives/version-link/documentation/core.md

 #### vl:Deprecated {#Deprecated}

-Added to the last [Version](#Version) and the corresponding [Identity](#Identity), if a ChangeEvent leads to the deprecation of the Identity.
+A class Deprecated is added to the last [Version](#Version) *and* the corresponding [Identity](#Identity), if a [ChangeEvent](#ChangeEvent) leads to the deprecation of the Identity.
 Deprecated Identities should not be deleted in the [VersionedIdentitySet](#VersionedIdentitySet) to avoid broken links.
-The reason for adding Deprecated to the Version is the fact, that this helps to create the Identity programmatically and that all info should be available through the *version graph*.
+The reason for adding Deprecated to the Version is the fact, that this helps to create the Identity programmatically and that all info should be available through the *Version Graph* alone.

 #### vl:VersionedIdentitySet {#VersionedIdentitySet}

-Represents the class of all the different objects of the versioned hierarchy.
+Represents the class of all the different objects of the versioned hierarchy and includes all the different [Identities](#Identity), [Versions](#Version) and [ChangeEvents](#ChangeEvent) in one set.

 ### Properties